gnembon/fabric-carpet/docs/scarpet/language/SystemFunctions.md

     => Another example of running the same thing passing arguments using closure over anonymous function as well as passing a parameter.
 </pre>

-### `sleep()` `sleep(timeout)`, `sleep(timeout, close_call, ... args)`
+### `sleep()` `sleep(timeout)`, `sleep(timeout, close_expr)`

 Halts the execution of the thread (or the game itself, if run not as a part of a task) for `expr` milliseconds.
 It checks for interrupted execution, in that case exits the thread (or the entire program, if not run on a thread) in case the app is being stopped/removed.
-If the closing call is specified, executes the following function when a shutdown signal is triggered.
+If the closing expression is specified, executes the expression when a shutdown signal is triggered.
-If run on the main thread (not as a taks) the call may only be invocated when the entire game shuts down, so close call only makes sense for threads.
-For programs use `__on_close()` handler.
+If run on the main thread (i.e. not as a task) the close expression may only be invoked when the entire game shuts down, so close call only makes sense for threads.
+For regular programs, use `__on_close()` handler.

-Since `close_call` is executed after app shutdown is initiated, you won't be able to create new tasks in that block.
-Threads should periodically call `sleep` to ensure all app tasks will finish when the app is closing or right after, but the app engine will not forcefully remove your running tasks so the tasks themselves need to properly react to the closing request.
+Since `close_expr` is executed after app shutdown is initiated, you won't be able to create new tasks in that block.
+Threads should periodically call `sleep` to ensure all app tasks will finish when the app is closing or right after, but the app engine will not forcefully remove your running tasks, so the tasks themselves need to properly react to the closing request.

 <pre>
 sleep(50)  # wait for 50 milliseconds
-sleep(1000, _() -> print('Interrupted')) # waits for 1 second, outputs a message when thread is shut down.
+sleep(1000, print('Interrupted')) # waits for 1 second, outputs a message when thread is shut down.
 </pre>

 ### `task_count(executor?)`